The more acne we have, the more we want to conceal them with makeup. This can be tricky when you are trying to get clear skin, though.

 100% Pure 2nd Skin Liquid Foundation – this is the ONLY liquid foundation I have found so far that doesn’t break me out and I LOVE it!
 The base is squalane, which is great for acne-prone skin.
 I am shade 4.

 I hope this post helped you to make better makeup choices for your skin!
-If you are interested in more makeup products that are safe to use on acne-prone skin, check out my faves here.

 In radiant skin health,